In this article, you will find the technical details revealing what's under the bonnet of a One-Click Observation.

 Technically speaking, each One-Click Observation is linked to an Advanced Request responsible to take the raw images that are then used to create a color image.
 The color image, and the raw frames, are then made available to everyone who picked the given One-Click Observation.

-Each One-Click Observation is usually made up of at least 3 separate monochromatic images, with a total integration time of about 30 minutes.
-These images are taken in different filters (broadband filters, Red, Green or Blue; or narrowband filters, H-alpha, OIII and SII).
+Each One-Click Observation is usually made up of separate monochromatic images, with a total integration time of 60 to 80 minutes.
+These images are taken in different filters (broadband filters, Luminance, Red, Green or Blue; or narrowband filters, H-alpha, OIII and SII).
 We have automated algorithms that combine these images together to create a color picture, which we deliver to you.

 As we said above, the cool thing is that you can also access the raw monochromatic images and, following one of our tutorials, you will be able to combine them yourself, achieving a much better result than what our automated algorithms can do.